bonitasoft/bonita-doc/md/wildfly-bundle.md

 The WildFly bundle is a zip archive that contains the Red Hat WildFly Java EE application server packaged with Bonita and [Bonita platform setup tool](BonitaBPM_platform_setup.md#platform_setup_tool).
 The WildFly bundle is a regular zip archive based on the WildFly zip distribution.

+**WARNING:** Starting from Bonita 7.9.0 the Wildfly bundle is deprecated.
+It will be removed in a future release.
+Check the [Release Note](release-notes.md) for more details.

 ## Installation of the WildFly bundle

 ### Download and unzip the WildFly bundle